 Bootstrap Reference Emission Time shall be used for Physical Layer frame identification.
 In the RTP headers of the STLTP, the timestamp fields are used to carry number patterns matching portions of a complete Bootstrap Reference Emission Time.
 The portions matched have been selected for unique identification of the Physical Layer frames with which the STLTP packets are associated.
 The portions of the Bootstrap Reference Emission Time used for identification are the 22 LSBs of the seconds value and the 3rd through 12th MSBs of the nanoseconds value, the latter of which represent approximately millisecond time increments.
-The selected portions of the Bootstrap Reference Emission Time are sufficient to ensure no ambiguity in the association of STLTP packets with Physical Layer frames.
+The selected portions of the Bootstrap Reference Emission Time used sociation of STLTP packets with Physical Layer frames.